nus-cs2103-AY2021S2/tp/docs/UserGuide.md

 Examples:
 *  `edit 1 p/91234567 e/johndoe@example.com` Edits the phone number and email location of the 1st client to be `91234567` and `johndoe@example.com` respectively
-*  `edit 2 n/Betsy Crower t/ ip/` Edits the name of the 2nd client to be `Betsy Crower` and clears all existing tags and remove insurance plan
+*  `edit 2 n/Betsy Crower t/ ip/` Edits the name of the 2nd client to be `Betsy Crower` and clears all existing tags and insurance plans

 #### Finding clients by name: `find`